 Timothy G. O'Neill Employment Agreement.
-Timothy O'Neill's employment agreement provides that in the event his employment with us is terminated without cause or he resigns for good reason he will receive six months' salary and continuation of benefits for six months (subject to the same employee contribution for benefits as when he was employed).
+Mr. O'Neill's employment agreement provides that in the event his employment with us is terminated without cause or he resigns for good reason he is entitled to six months' base salary and continuation of benefits for six months (subject to the same employee contribution for benefits as when he was employed).
 Under the terms of the grants of restricted stock he is also entitled to continued vesting of his restricted stock during his severance period.
-In the event of death, disability, retirement, or a change in control the vesting of his restricted stock accelerates so that he will be 100% vested; provided that, in the event of a change in control, the total dollar value of the restricted stock that immediately vests shall not exceed three times his annual compensation.
+In the event of death, disability, retirement, or a change in control the vesting of his restricted stock accelerates so that he will be 100% vested.
 In the event of a change in control resulting in his termination without cause or resignation for good reason, 100% of his then-restricted stock will vest immediately and he will receive his severance payment as a lump sum.
 The value of his post-employment compensation is shown in the table below.